effectivecore/core/readme.md

   which makes intercepting the identifier a meaningless procedure — an attacker's request from a different IP address will be ignored.
   The lifetime of the validation identifier is limited in time.
-- The data validation process is carried out exclusively on the web server side and trying to fake them on the client side is pointless (for example, trying to unlock locked fields on a form, or trying to fill in invalid data).
+- The data validation process is performed on the web server side and an attempt to forge them on the client side is pointless (for example, trying to unlock locked fields on a form, or trying to fill in invalid data).
+- The data of the GET/POST request is checked for compliance with RFC standards and an attempt to call a URL with invalid characters will be processed correctly.
+- The data of the GET/POST request is checked for the correspondence of the dimensions of the arrays and their indices.
+- URL query arguments (http://domain/path?QUERY) are filtered.
+- The basic module CAPTCHA minimizes the possibility of brute-force email address and password in the authentication form "form_login", brute-force email and/or username in the new user registration form "form_registration", brute-force email address in the access recovery form "form_recovery" and registration of spam robots in the new user registration form "form_registration".

 Architecture